PhilipJADunn/ecs-rds-api-gw/README.md

 ### ECS

 We would deploy into private subnets and use VPCEs.
 Instead of exposing the ALB URL we would deploy a domain name via Route 53 and an ACM cert to secure the traffic over 443 to the ALB.
 We would also configure container logging.

+We would also deploy Cognito if we didn't want to authenticate within ECS.
+Currently the ALB is locked down to my IP but authenticating 3rd parties who may use this in the future via IP is not considered best practice.

 ### CI/CD